 The thought of God or the love of God can engulf all other loves only if it is as vast as everything, like the ocean itself.
 The ocean swallows up all the drops, but one drop cannot engulf another drop.
 If the mind persists in its notion that God is also one of the objects, a content in the universe, then it will not be possible to withdraw the mind from the thought of objects.

 Love for things in the world can melt in the menstruum of God-experience only when God-thought is inclusive of all other affections.
 The affection or love for God is not a love that is different from other loves, but it is a transcendent love which includes all other loves, just as the values of the dream world are included in the values of the waking world.
 When we wake up from dream, we do not have a feeling of loss.
 The mind does not run towards the treasures which it might have had in dream.
-Is a beggar in the waking state sorry that he has lost his kingdom in dream?
-A beggar on the road might have dreamt yesterday night that he was an emperor, but when he woke up into the consciousness of a beggar he will not be grieved.
-He will not be sorry because the beggarhood of waking is superior to the kinghood of dream.
+Is a beggar in the waking state sorry that he has lost the kingdom he had in dream?
+A beggar on the road might have dreamt yesterday night that he was an emperor, but when he woke up into the consciousness of a beggar he was not grieved.
+He was not sorry because the beggarhood of waking is superior to the kinghood of dream.
 Though it is true that the beggar is not happier than the king, the consciousness is what matters.
 It is not the content of consciousness, but the nature of consciousness itself.

 Our deeper levels in the inner layers of our psyche are connected to subtle objects of sense, and these are the impulses that disturb our meditations and even the very thought of God.
 How can anyone be seated throughout the day and think of God?
 We will feel restless and out of sorts because of the unnaturalness of this thought.
 It is a wonder that the thought of God should appear as unnatural and be rushed forward into the outer atmosphere to become natural.

-Don't you feel, even all you people seated here, a slight sense of relief when you finish the satsanga and go out?
-"Oh, the boredom is finished.
-Let us breathe."
+Don’t you feel, even all you people seated here, a slight sense of relief when you finish the satsanga and go out?
+“Oh, the boredom is finished.
+Let us breathe.”
 You feel a sense of limitation and uneasiness when you are restrained like this inside a hall.
 This is unnatural satsanga, if going out of this place is natural to your minds.
-If you feel a sense of relief when you go out into the open air and feel the other way around when you are inside the hall, this sadhana is unnatural.
-But if you feel restless when you go out—"Oh, it is over.
+If you feel a sense of relief when you go out into the open air, and feel the other way around when you are inside the hall, this sadhana is unnatural.
+But if you feel restless when you go out—“Oh, it is over.
 I want it more.
 I want to be seated here.
 I want to listen.
 I want to contemplate.
-I want to absorb myself in this idea"—then your sadhana is natural.
+I want to absorb myself in this idea”—then your sadhana is natural.
 Otherwise, the kitchen would be natural, the shop would be natural, not the satsanga here.

 Unfortunately, likewise is our meditation on God.
 It has somehow or other become unnatural to us.
 Japa is unnatural, worship is unnatural.
 Who would like to sit there?
 It is a great headache.
 We would like to go out as early as possible.
 The whole of sadhana becomes a nuisance to the innermost layer of our personality.
 But we force ourselves to believe the other way around.
-"No, no, it is not like that.
-I want God."
+“No, no, it is not like that.
+I want God.”
 Who is telling this?
 It is our conscious level, which is the least part of us, the weakest part, and perhaps the most unreliable part.
 The reliable part, our real substance, is inside, and it is connected to objects of sense by a power of prehension, which is different from the apprehensions of the conscious mind.
-So this asaṅgaśastreṇa dṛḍhena chittvā (Gita 15.3) admonition of the Bhagavadgita will be like pouring water on the rock of the human mind if its implications are not properly understood.
+So this asaṅgaśastreṇa dṛḍhena chittvā (B.G.
+15.3) admonition of the Bhagavadgita will be like pouring water on the rock of the human mind if its implications are not properly understood.
 We will be simply chanting and chanting, and gaining nothing.

 We cannot really love God, let us be honest to ourselves, because we have subtle loves for our children, for our families, for our properties, which of course we will deny outright if it is told.
 We say it is not so, that we are fed up with everything.
 But we are not fed up because, again to reiterate, we have a personality deeper than the one which we know about ourselves, and we cannot know what we are thinking.

-So there is, again, a very great necessity before us to sit at the feet of powerful masters who emanate a force of rejuvenation and positive thinking, who have dedicated themselves entirely to God-living, and whose totality of being is immersed in the search for this great Reality.
+So there is, again, a very great necessity before us to sit at the feet of powerful Masters who emanate a force of rejuvenation and positive thinking, who have dedicated themselves entirely to God-living, and whose totality of being is immersed in the search for this great Reality.
 All people cannot succeed in this attempt because we cannot go under our own skin and enter into our own psyche.